Barb Wilson and Katie Walsh have high hopes for Partners With Purpose.

 The Partners With Purpose initiative is one way to better align revenue with expenses.
 Advocates are continuing to push in Washington, D.C., for funding to tackle public housing renovation; in the meantime, the authority is developing a comprehensive preventive maintenance plan and updating properties with a focus on durability, to save on costs long-term.

-More than 3,100 people live in authority properties.
+More than 1,200 people live in authority properties and another 1,900 rent through the Housing Choice Voucher program that it administers.
 Many are senior citizens or people on disability; others are the working poor, often working two jobs to make ends meet.